Error Code 31

 Cause Likelihood DIY?

-Disconnected or obstructed pressure tubing Uncommon ✗ Call a pro →
+Disconnected or obstructed pressure tubing Common ✗ Call a pro →

 Defective inducer motor Uncommon ✗ Call a pro →